tideconf/tide_rs/README.md

 ## Introduction

-tide-rs is a flexible config parser for Rust, designed to handle the TIDE configuration format.
+tide_rs is a flexible config parser for Rust, designed to handle the TIDE configuration format.
 It provides an easy-to-use API for accessing configuration values from TIDE files.